LouiseSteward/learn/child-healthcare/text/quiz-09.md

 	-	2
 	+	3
 	-	4
-19. What is important in the follow up care of HIV exposed infants?
+19. What is important in the follow up care of HIV-exposed infants?
 	-	Giving HIV vaccine.
 	+	Monitoring growth carefully at each clinic visit.
 	-	Starting co-trimoxazole prophylaxis when the child reaches 12 months.